rschindlauer/sensor/README.md

 The node code itself is very straightforward.
 It uses Xose's RFM69GW project's node code, with a modified RFM69Manager, see below.

+### Motion

+The code under `motion/` is for PIR-based motion detector nodes, loosely based on LowPowerLab's MotionMotes.

 ## Gateway

 The gateway is in folder `gateway`, based on Xose Pérez' excellent project https://bitbucket.org/xoseperez/rfm69gw.
 I used Adafruit's [ESP8266 Huzzah board](https://www.adafruit.com/product/2471), together with their [RFM69 breakout board](https://www.adafruit.com/product/3070).
 The wiring is straightforward (my newer version of the ESP8266 didn't require the swapping of GPIO #4 and #5 anymore), make sure to also connect the RFM69's reset pin (I used pin 16).
 I made the following changes to the gateway code: